ITE-Curbside/curbside-management-tool/README.md

 ## Background
 The Curbside Management Tool is intended to help with curbside management, inventory, and allocation using quality curb asset data to temporally and spatially prioritize demand and allocation of the curb using ArcGIS Pro.
 The Tool should be used to build from existing curb inventory data to begin planning the prioritization of curbside uses and allocation.
 The Tool is built to be extensible regardless of jurisdiction size or area of interest for curbside management planning.
 The Tool is built upon the foundation of the ITE Curbside Management Practitioners Guide and the FHWA Curbside Inventory Report (forthcoming).

 The Curbside Management Tool contains a suite of components that facilitate data collection, analysis, and treatment recommendations for curbside regulation and public right-of-way (ROW) allocation.
 With the help of the Curbside Management Tool User Guide, a transportation professional with GIS experience should be able to identify relevant treatment options to help agencies allocate curbs and public ROW in line with policy priorities.
-This Tool will allow transportation professionals understand applications of curbside treatments whether the organization has curb asset data and established curb policies or not.
+This Tool will allow transportation professionals to understand applications of curbside treatments, whether the organization has curb asset data and established curb policies or not.

 The tool is written in Arcpy and usable with ArcGIS Pro version 2.4 or higher.

 ## User Guide

-The Curbside Management Tool User Guide provides instructions for transportation professionals on how to gather, analyze, and assess curb related information, including applicable requirements, software, data, and experience level.
+The Curbside Management Tool User Guide provides instructions, for transportation professionals with GIS experience, on how to gather, analyze, and assess curb related information, including applicable requirements, software, data, and experience level.
 The User Guide will walk you through how to use all components of the Tool.

 ## FHWA_Curbside_Tools.tbx